Psychpsyo/Receipt-Cards/README.md

 ## How to Print
 Here's how you print the included example deck.
-If you want to print other decks, you can get some on [crossuniverse.net](https://crossuniverse.net) or make your own with [Cross Universe Online](https://battle.crossuniverse.net/deckMaker/index.html).

 ### Setup
 1. Download this repo if you haven't already.